The $f$-Divergence Reinforcement Learning Framework: Divergence Reinforcement Learning

-To solve the saddle-point optimization problem, the policy evaluation and policy improvement are indispensable.
-Note that from Eq. (\ref{eq:theorem3}), the inner min over $Q^\pi$ is a optimization process for policy evaluation, and the outer max over $\pi$ is a optimization process for policy improvement.
-This viewpoint leads to our policy evaluation and policy improvement theorem.
+The policy evaluation and policy improvement are indispensable to solve the saddle-point optimization problem.
+It is noted that from Eq. (\ref{eq:target5}), we treat the inner max operation over $Q^\pi$ as the optimization process for policy evaluation, and the outer min operation over $\pi$ as the optimization process for policy improvement.
+Lemma \ref{plicy_improvement} suggests that the learning policy can be improve by minimizing $f$-divergence.
+Now we explain the theorem to compute the policy gradient to solve the saddle point optimization that is transformed from the objective of minimizing $f$-divergence.